 What most clearly marks the A&D leaders is the scope of their IX programs.
 Those who fall outside of the leadership group often attempt to reap immediate rewards by targeting low hanging fruit.
 Smart connected assets and smart connected products are a couple of examples.
 While these are valid targets, they can sometimes tie up too much industrial transformation attention due to the lure of rich and relatively fast rewards.

 Market leaders, on the other hand, take a much broader view.
 They look at IX to attain comprehensive and smart connected operations that range from one end of the organization to the other and throughout the supply chain.
-As such, they are instituting technology platforms that help them integrate MES, ERP, PLM, manufacturing and IT systems as a means of becoming a truly digital enterprise.
+As such, they are instituting technology platforms that help them integrate MES, ERP, PLM, manufacturing and IT systems as a means of becoming a truly digital enterprise with a digital thread.
 They see this as the surest route to changing the face of Aerospace and Defense manufacturing and achieving a lasting industrial transformation that carries them forward into the coming decade.